 Thanks for visiting!

 I started my career in the women’s movement in the 1970s, working at the D.C.
 Rape Crisis Center, NOW (the National Organization for Women), SisterSong Women of Color Reproductive Justice Collective, and the National Black Women’s Health Project.
-I am one of the co-creators of the Reproductive Justice framework in 1994, and have lectured and written extensively on reproductive justice issues, human rights, racism, appropriate whiteness, diversity issues, and violence against women, including another forthcoming book, What is Reproductive Justice? to be published in April 2017, and co-written with Rickie Solinger.
+I am one of the co-creators of the Reproductive Justice framework in 1994, and have lectured and written extensively on reproductive justice issues, human rights, racism, appropriate whiteness, diversity issues, and violence against women, including another forthcoming book, Reproductive Justice: An Introduction to be published in March 2017, and co-written with Rickie Solinger, published by the University of California Press.